gmag11/painlessMesh/README.md

 ### void painlessMesh::setNewConnectionCallback( &newConnectionCallback )

 This fires every time the local node makes a new connection.
-The callback has the following structure…
+The callback has the following structure.

 `void newConnectionCallback( bool adopt )`